NHL 12: Reception

 NHL 12 received "favorable" reviews on both platforms according to the review aggregation website Metacritic.
 GameTrailers said that the gameplay "just feels more alive," but were somewhat frustrated that they "did manage to find a technique to score a little too often," and also noted that the game "looks almost identical to last year's effort."
 They praised the EA Sports developers however, describing them as a team unwilling to believe that an "amazing" product is enough.
 The "Be A Legend" mode, however, did not get much of the same praise; GameTrailers said that the mode "feels like a missed opportunity."

-PlayStation Universe's Adam Dolge described it as "yet another terrific hockey game, and well worth the attention of any puck fan."
+PlayStation Universes Adam Dolge described it as "yet another terrific hockey game, and well worth the attention of any puck fan."
 Dolge mainly praised the gameplay improvements, noting the A.I. and the physics engine, which has been enhanced as well.
 He also praised the revamped presentation of the game.
 However, Dolge agreed with GameTrailers that the new "Be a Legend" mode is not well thought-out, and criticized the Be a Pro camera angle.
 He also believed that the Be a GM mode needed to be revamped.